Mayurji/mayurji.github.io/_machine-learning/Loss Functions.md

 ### Hinge Loss

-Hinge Loss is used for Maximum Margin Classifier.
-The sound of maximum margin classifier takes us to SVM (support vector machine), where the distance between the data point and decision boundary is kept at max. **The loss function's penalization depends on how badly the data point is misclassified, meaning how far the data point is present on the wrong side of the decision boundary.**
+Hinge Loss is used for the Maximum Margin Classifier.
+The sound of the maximum margin classifier takes us to SVM (support vector machine), where the distance between the data point and decision boundary is kept at max. **The loss function's penalization depends on how badly the data point is misclassified, meaning how far the data point is present on the wrong side of the decision boundary.**

 <center>
 <img src="{{site.url}}/assets/images/ml/maximum_margin.png"  style="zoom: 5%  background-color:#DCDCDC;"  width="80%" height=auto/><br>